ocapn/ocapn/draft-specifications/Errors.md

     Currently, only targets and possibly sturdy refs have identity.
 However, it would be sound for ocapn to introduce an identity---a unique unforgeable comparable passable---that is not a capability.
 Note that an Error is also not Data and not a Capability.
 Identities and Errors must remain disjoint.
 IIRC, @mhofman's `Note` (not currently proposed) might be such a non-capabiity identity.

-A ***throwble*** is a passable that does not contain capabilities, either directly or indirectly.
+A ***throwable*** is a passable that does not contain capabilities, either directly or indirectly.
 Errors, defined below, are throwables.
 Thus, a throwable can only convey information (and possibly identities).
 It cannot convey the ability to cause or sense effects.

 ## Breaking promises